Battle of Culblean: St. Andrew's Day, 1335

 Strathbogie was warned of Murray's approach.
 He raised the siege of Kildrummy, moving south to intercept his enemy in the forest of Culblean.
-Murray was joined a few miles north of the River Dee, to the east of Strathbogie's position near Culblean Hill, by a party of three hundred men from Kildrummy, led by one John of the Craig.
+Murray was joined a few miles north of the River Dee, to the east of Strathbogie's position near Culblean Hill, by a party of three 300 men from Kildrummy, led by one John of the Craig.
 John's knowledge of the local countryside was invaluable.
-On the night of 29/30 November, he guided Murray's force on a wide sweeping movement to the south and west, designed to take Strathbogie from the rear.
-As Murray approached at dawn on St. Andrew's Day the element of surprise was lost when he was spotted by enemy scouts.
+On the night of 29/30 November, he guided Murray's force on a wide-sweeping movement to the south and west, designed to take Strathbogie from the rear.
+As Murray approached at dawn on St. Andrew's Day, the element of surprise was lost when he was spotted by enemy scouts.
 The camp was warned and Strathbogie made ready.
 But his troops were largely recruited from the local area, probably by impressment, and he appears to have had no archers.

-Murrays force was divided in two, the forward unit being commanded by William Douglas.
+Murray's force was divided in two, the forward unit being commanded by William Douglas.
 When he saw Strathbogie arrayed for battle Douglas halted, as if hesitating in the face of the enemy's preparedness.
 This had the desired effect and Strathbogie led his men in a downhill charge; but their ranks began to break on reaching a burn, and Douglas ordered a counter-charge.
 Sir Andrew with the rearguard immediately launched an assault on the enemy's exposed flank.
 The charge was so fierce that the bushes in the way were all flattened down.
 Pinned down in front and attacked from the side, Strathbogie's army broke.
 Unable to escape, and refusing to surrender, Strathbogie stood with his back to an oak tree and was killed in a last stand with a small group of followers, including Walter and Thomas Comyn.
 Some of the survivors took refuge in the nearby island castle of Loch Kinord, but were forced to surrender the following day.

 Culblean in history

-Compared with the other great battles of the Wars of Independence, Culblean was a relatively small affair, and is now largely forgotten.
+Compared with the other battles of the Wars of Independence, Culblean was a relatively small affair, and is now largely forgotten.

 Nevertheless, its size was greatly outweighed by its importance on the road to Scottish national recovery.
-W. Douglas Simpson passed what might be said to be the final verdict on the battle when he wrote; Culblean was the turning point in the second war of Scottish Independence, and therefore an event of great national importance.
+W. Douglas Simpson passed what might be said to be the final verdict on the battle when he wrote; "Culblean was the turning point in the second war of Scottish Independence, and therefore an event of great national importance".
 Small as it was, it effectively nullified the effects of Edward's summer invasion, ending Balliol's hope of gaining the Scottish throne forever.
 Its effects were almost immediately felt.
-Edward Balliol spent the winter of 1335–6, so says the Lanercost Chronicle; ...with his people at Elande, in England, because he does not yet possess in Scotland any castle or town where he could dwell in safety.
+Edward Balliol spent the winter of 1335–6, so says the Lanercost Chronicle; ..."with his people at Elande, in England, because he does not yet possess in Scotland any castle or town where he could dwell in safety."